 Language, Power, and Identity

-ANTH-UA 16 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 16 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Das.
 4 points.

 Examines how speakers enact their gender, sexuality, race, ethnicity, nationality, religion, and socioeconomic class through everyday conversations, narratives, performances, literacy activities, and public debates.
 Explores how identification strategies and beliefs about language reinforce or contest normative power structures.
 Considers bilingual education and accent discrimination, multilingualism and youth counterculture, migration and code-switching, linguistic nationalism and xenophobia, and literacy and neo/liberalism in different areas of the world.